gbdev/pandocs/src/Power_Up_Sequence.md

 As the DMG and MGB boot ROMs, the SGB and SGB2 boot ROMs write $01 and $FF respectively to $FF50, and this is also the only difference between these two boot ROMs.

-The way the packet-sending routine works makes transferring a set bit *one cycle* faster than transferring a reset bit.
-This means that the time taken by the SGB boot ROMs *depends on the cartridge's header*.
+The way the packet-sending routine works makes transferring a set bit *one cycle* faster than transferring a reset bit; this means that the time taken by the SGB boot ROMs *depends on the cartridge's header*.
-The complexity of this is compounded by the fact that the boot ROM waits for 4 VBlanks after transferring each packet, mostly but not entirely grouping the timings.
+The relationship between the header and the time taken is made more complex by the fact that the boot ROM waits for 4 VBlanks after transferring each packet, mostly but not entirely grouping the timings.

 ## Color models (CGB0, CGB, AGB)